 In addition, on December 31, 2012, we received a letter from counsel for New England Compounding Center ("NECC") demanding, among other things, that we indemnify NECC regarding claims made against NECC, including those related to NECC's highly-publicized compounding and sale of tainted methylprednisolone acetate.
 This demand relates to the limited, once-a-month cleaning services we provided to portions of NECC's clean room facilities.
 Based on our preliminary review of this matter, we believe that NECC's claims are without merit.
 We have notified our insurers of this claim and preliminary discussions concerning coverage have begun.
+In June 2013, we received a subpoena from the Plaintiffs' Steering Committee appointed in conjunction with the NECC multi-district litigation proceeding seeking information relating to the NECC matter.
 While we are unable to ascertain the ultimate outcome of this matter, based on the information currently available, we believe that a loss with respect to this matter is neither probable nor remote, and we are unable to reasonably assess an estimate or range of estimates of any potential losses.